eliseyl2007/28Jule/secondlesson.md

 there info frim main
 I am old senior from vetka 2

+new code from some jun

-there is info
+there is info from main branch

-There is info and problem
+Hello from githab!